Skip to main content

 It is recommended that students select electives in courses related to Art History offered by the following departments/schools: Anthropology; English; Languages, Literatures, and Cultures; History; Music; Philosophy; Theatre and Dance.
 Students are encouraged to consult with the Art History faculty for advice on choosing electives in Art History and other departments that will complement their own areas of interests.
 Faculty are also available for consultation on preparing for graduate school.

 Students may combine Art History and Studio by declaring a second Sequence in Studio Arts and fulfilling all requirements for both sequences.
-This will include submitting a portfolio of art work for admission.
+This will include submitting a portfolio of artwork for admission.

 View Art History Sequence Course Requirements